High-Performance Building Envelope

 Triple Glazing and Bird-Safe Glass

-Stony Brook University, Institute for Discovery and Innovation in Medicine and Engineering Building (I-DIME)
+Stony Brook University, Institute for Engineering-Driven Medicine

 Stony Brook, New York

-Designed to be Net Zero Carbon Ready, this project will achieve the goal – in part – by optimizing the insulative properties of the building envelope.
+Designed to be Net Zero Carbon Ready, this project will achieve the goal, in part, by optimizing the insulative properties of the building envelope.
 Doing so decreases the operational energy requirements of the building and thus, its carbon footprint.

 While the overall opaque wall-to-window ratio is 4:1 – a very sustainable ratio – typical double-paned Insulated Glass Units (IGU) in curtain wall systems would not be insulative enough for the requirements of this building.
-Therefore, the I-DIME building employs triple-paned UGIs with an SHGC of 0.32 and U-value of 0.28.
+Therefore, the building employs triple-paned UGIs with an SHGC of 0.32 and U-value of 0.28.
 This U-value is the equivalent of an R-3.6 wall, rather than the R-1.9 typical for double-paned UGUs.
 The higher insulative value reduces both the heating and cooling load on the HVAC systems and furthermore, eliminates the need supplemental baseboard radiation throughout the building.
 (The increased first cost of the glazing system is essentially offset by the savings gleaned from not needing to install the baseboard heating system.)

 Beyond the triple glazing itself, 60% custom digital frit pattern will be applied to the east and west glazed facades.
 The pattern will reduce both glare as well as morning and afternoon solar heat gain, thus reducing the cooling load and consequently the operational energy required by the building.
 Again, lowering operational reduces carbon footprint.